Updated March 22, 2019

 THE BEST OF THE BURKE

-Golden Gardens: The easternmost part of the Burke-Gilman Trail, Golden Gardens Park in Ballard is the perfect end or beginning to your epic bike ride.
+Golden Gardens: The westernmost part of the Burke-Gilman Trail, Golden Gardens Park in Ballard is the perfect end or beginning to your epic bike ride.
 Enjoy sandy beaches and gorgeous views of the Olympic Mountain range.

 Ballard Locks (Hiram M. Chittenden Locks): Just over a mile from Garden Gardens are the Ballard Locks—a link between the Puget Sound and the fresh waters of Lake Union and Lake Washington.
 Park your bike for a few minutes and watch the boats go through.